amalps2403/CodingCaseStudy/README.md

 - **GAC.Domain**: Defines the core entities and enums used across the solution.

-- **GAC.IntegrationSolution.Tests**: A project for unit testing, using xUnit or NUnit, ensuring code quality and reliability.
+- **GAC.IntegrationSolution.Tests**: A project for unit testing, using xUnit ensuring code quality and reliability.

 - **GAC.IntegrationSolution.FilePoller**: A worker service responsible for polling and processing legacy XML files on a scheduled basis.